elves/elvish.io/src/ref/lang.md

     *   `**.conf` does not match `d/.x.conf`.

-Both behaviors can be changed by a modifier, the former by a global modifier and the latter by a local modifier.

 ## Modifiers

-Wildcards can be **modified** using the same syntax as indexing, e.g. `*[mod1 mod2]`.
+Wildcards can be **modified** using the same syntax as indexing.
+For instance, in `*[mod1 mod2]` the `*` wildcard is modified.
 There are two kinds of modifiers.

 **Global modifiers** apply to the whole pattern and can be placed after any
 wildcard:

-*   `nomatch-ok` tells elvish not to throw an error when there is no match for the pattern.
+*   `nomatch-ok` tells Elvish not to throw an error when there is no match for the pattern.
 For instance, in the example directory `put bad*` will be an error, but `put bad*[nomatch-ok]` does exactly nothing.

 *   `but:xxx` (where `xxx` is any filename) excludes the filename from the final result.

 Although global modifiers affect the entire wildcard pattern, you can add it after any wildcard, and the effect is the same.
 For example, `put */*[nomatch-ok].cpp` and `put *[nomatch-ok]/*.cpp` do the same thing.

 On the other hand, you must add it after a wildcard, instead of after the entire pattern: `put */*.cpp[nomatch-ok]` unfortunately does not do the correct thing.
+(This will probably be fixed.)

 **Local modifiers** only apply to the wildcard it immediately follows: